 - You cannot trust the security of user machines to the IT guys.

-- In most cases, they are involved in committing the fraud, as they know IT audit and other staff lack knowledge about IT security.
+- In most cases, they are involved in committing the fraud, as they know the IT audit and other staff lack knowledge about IT security.
 So they exploit their ignorance.

 - We have found cases where the IT guy used the user access credentials of a staff that had just left the bank!
-Another committed a fraud using the user name and password of another user.
+Another committed fraud using the user name and password of another user.
 The staff would always call IT to ask to reset the password!
 That is how uneducated users can mess up your entire control systems.

-Majority of frauds in banks are discovered through Whistleblowing, yet no bank has a robust Whistleblower solution.
+The majority of frauds in banks are discovered through Whistleblowing, yet no bank has a robust Whistleblower solution.

-Many banks still outsource their Whistleblowing solution abroad, which renders the solution useless, yet they spend a lot of money.
+Many banks still outsource their Whistleblowing solutions abroad, which renders the solution useless, yet they spend a lot of money.
 To assess the effectiveness of your solution, be honest: how many tips do you receive on a weekly basis?
-If you are honest, you receive no tip off at all.
+If you are honest, you receive no tip-off at all.
 This is because your whistleblowing is implemented poorly.
 You have to implement a system that empowers your fraud / internal audit and risk management teams to receive tips anonymously using the power of technology.

 NB: The above is a summary of my presentation to bank CEOs at an event organized by the Uganda Bankers Association.

 Copyright Mustapha B Mugisa, 2019.
 All rights reserved.
 You are free to share with appropriate attribution.